-Setting Description TCP Intercept A SYN-flooding attack occurs when a hacker floods a server with a barrage of requests for connection.
+TCP InterceptA SYN-flooding attack occurs when a hacker floods a server with a barrage of requests for connection.
 Because these messages have unreachable return addresses, the connections cannot be established.
 The resulting volume of unresolved open connections eventually overwhelms the server and can cause it to deny service to valid requests, thereby preventing legitimate users from connecting to a Web site, accessing email, using FTP service, and so on.
-The TCP intercept feature helps prevent SYN-flooding attacks by intercepting and validating TCP connection requests.
+The TCP intercept feature helps prevent SYN- flooding attacks by intercepting and validating TCP connection requests.
 In intercept mode, the TCP intercept software intercepts TCP synchronization (SYN) packets from clients to servers that match an extended access list.
 The software establishes a connection with the client on behalf of the destination server, and if successful, establishes the connection with the server on behalf of the client and knits the two half-connections together transparently.
-Thus, connection attempts from unreachable hosts will never reach the server.
+Thus connection attempts from unreachable hosts will never reach the server.
 The software continues to intercept and forward packets throughout the duration of the connection.
 The number of SYNs per second and the number of concurrent connections proxied depends on the platform, memory, processor, and other factors.
-In the case of illegitimate requests, the software's aggressive timeouts on half-open connections and its thresholds on TCP connection requests protect destination servers while still allowing valid requests.
+In the case of illegitimate requests, the software's aggressive timeouts on half-open connections and its thresholds on TCP connection requests and the number of supervision specifies a software's aggressive timeouts on half-open connections and its thresholds on TCP connection requests protect destination servers while still allowing valid requests.
 When establishing a security policy using TCP intercept, you can choose to intercept all requests or only those coming from specific networks or destined for specific servers.
 You can also configure the connection rate and threshold of outstanding connections.
-Optionally operate TCP intercept in watch mode, the software passively watches the connection fequests flowing through the router.
-If a connection fails to get established in a configurable interval, the software intervenes and terminates the connection attempt.
+Optionally operate TCP intercept in watch mode, as opposed to intercept mode.
+In watch mode, the software passively watches the connection requests flowing through the router.
+If a connection fails to get established in a configurable interval, the software intervenes